aallbrig/unity-learn-notes/README.md

 Suggestions for myself while taking notes:
 - Take notes in the form of mind maps
 - Review notes by creating markdown pages afterwards
-- Be pragmatic in notes
+- Be pragmatic in notes.
+This is to help me capture useful concepts and be a better game programmer.